HazyResearch/evaporate/README.md

 ## Extended write-up
-The extended write-up is included in this Github repository at [this URL](https://github.com/HazyResearch/evaporate/blob/main/technical-report.pdf) and at this link: https://arxiv.org/abs/2304.09433
+The extended write-up is included in this GitHub repository at [this URL](https://github.com/HazyResearch/evaporate/blob/main/technical-report.pdf) and at this link: https://arxiv.org/abs/2304.09433

 ## Citation